R Script And Power BI: Analytical Harmony

 What exactly is R outside of Power BI?

-R is one, if not the most commonly used programming languages for statistics and data science.
-R has been widely used since its inception.
-R is an open source program, and henceforth it has had many people build and develop packages.
+R is one of the most commonly used programming languages for statistics and data science and has been widely used since its inception.
+It is an open source program, and henceforth it has had many people build and develop packages.
 This has resulted in a mass of flexible and reliable sources for you to complete your task with ease.

 R Script is nearly available right from the get-go in Power BI.
 All you need to do is install R onto computer that Power BI Desktop is installed and you are off to the races.
 R is free, so there is no cost for you to begin to learn R.